herobd/LSTM/README.txt

 LSTM
-One hidden layer Long Short-term Memory Neural Net
+One hidden layer Long Short-term Memory Neural Net Based on Gers, Schmidhuber, Cummins’ 2000 paper, “Learning to Forget: Continual Prediction with LSTM.”

 Implementation by Brian Davis for CS678-Advanced Nueral Networks and Machine Learning